Z0rdak/BetterSpectralArrows/README.md

 ### Light source configuration

- - Staring light level of placed light blocks
+ - Starting light level of placed light blocks
  - Decay interval in ticks (20 ticks -> ~1 second)
  - Decay amount: how many light levels to reduce for each interval
  - Decay chance: how many likely a light block will reduce its light level